-Let me say this: I would not consider operating a counter service, quick service, or fast food restaurant today without offering guests the ability to enter their own orders.
+After seeing self-service kiosk technology improve and seeing guests quickly adapt to understanding kiosk functionality, I’m now a believer.
+I would not consider operating a counter service, quick service, or fast food restaurant today without offering guests the ability to enter their own orders.

 At no point in the entire ordering and delivery process will a guest interact with a server; this enables Honeygrow staff to devote all of their time, energy, and attention into delighting guests by creating the best dishes possible.

-In the past, the technology for hosting a loyalty program was lacking, and holding many restaurants for starting a program in the first place.
+I have always loved loyalty programs.
+In the past, the technology for hosting a loyalty program held many restaurants back from starting a program in the first place.

+Now, technology is no longer an excuse.
 Rewarding your loyal customers for their patronage is a surefire way to transform them into lifelong, repeat customers.
 The more you invest in growing your repeat customer base, the less you’ll have to invest in getting new customers in the door, which is undeniably trickier.

 An effective loyalty program is one that has a CRM — Customer Relationship Management — component, which typically includes the ability to stay in touch with your customers and personalize their future experiences by recording customer preference data.